lingislong/CashRegister/README.md

 # CashRegister

 Project in a C ++ and MFS
-simulation of a cash register interface for the writer.
+simulation of a cash register interface.